 - You must be at least 70 1/2 years old and required to make an annual distribution from your IRA.

-- Your total combined IRA Charitable Rollover donation cannot exceed $100,000 in any one year.
+- Your total combined IRA Charitable Rollover donation cannot exceed $100,000 (or $200,000 for married couples filing jointly) in any one year.

 - Charitable contributions from an IRA must go directly to a public charity that is not a supporting organization.
 Contributions to donor-advised funds and private foundations, except in narrow circumstances, do not qualify for tax-free IRA rollover donations.